Close Menu

 Using a “boardroom” approach with a mini-whiteboard makes tackling tough subjects like math feel collaborative instead of isolating.

-The physical act of standing up, holding a marker, and writing big letters makes learning tactile and much less intimidating than a blank worksheet.
+Standing up, holding a marker, writing things out big… it makes learning feel hands-on and way less intimidating than staring at a blank page.

-You don’t need a large house or a big budget to set up a great home learning space for kids.
-What you need is consistency, a little creativity, and the willingness to tune in to what your child responds to.
+You don’t need a big house or a big budget to set up a solid home learning space for kids.

 Share.
 Facebook Pinterest LinkedIn Copy Link